opensearch-project/documentation-website/_dashboards/reporting.md

 1. From the navigation panel, choose **Reporting**.
 2. For dashboards, visualizations, or notebooks, choose **Download PDF** or **Download PNG**.
 If you're creating a report from the Discover page, choose **Generate CSV**.

 Reports generate asynchronously in the background and might take a few minutes, depending on the size of the report.
 A notification appears when your report is ready to download.
-   {: .label}
+{: .note}

 3. To create a schedule-based report, choose **Create report definition**.
 Then proceed to [Create reports using a definition](#creating-reports-using-a-definition).
 This option pre-fills many of the fields for you based on the visualization, dashboard, or data you were viewing.